coderefinery/coderefinery.org/content/repository.md

 - This service is for collaborating on code and scripts.
 It is not designed to be a data sharing or data archive service.
 There are other services for data sharing and archival.
 In doubt please ask `support@coderefinery.org`.
-- We are currently funded until 2025.
-We are actively working on securing long-term funding for this service.
-The goal is to create a service for many years to come.
-If we do not manage to secure long-term funding, we will notify users well in advance and assist in migrating repository and data.
 - The entire file system is backed up every day.
 The schedule is 1/month full backup, 3 out of 4 weeks differential backup, 1/day incremental backup.
 We reserve the right to reduce the number of days backed up if space becomes an